GuangxingHan/guangxinghan.github.io/index.md

 I received my Ph.D. from the Department of Computer Science and Technology at Tsinghua University in 2019 under the supervision of Prof. Chongrong Li.
 Before that, I received my bachelor's degree at the Department of Computer Science and Technology, Beijing University of Posts and Telecommunications (BUPT) in 2014.

 My current research topics focuses broadly on computer vision, multimedia and deep learning.
-Some ongoing projects include research on Multimodal Large Language Model, and self-supervised learning.
+Some ongoing projects include research on Multimodal Large Language Model, and few-shot/self-supervised learning.
 Feel free to contact me if you would like to learn more and collabrate!

 ## News